PressForward/pressforward/readme.txt

 4. All Content List View provides title, source, snippet, and additional information for every item.
 5. Toolbar on every item provides easy access to see additional information, star items, add a comment, or nominate an item, sending it to Under Review.
 6. Reader View displays content in a comfortable reading environment, links to original source, and includes comments and the toolbar.
-7. Discussion visible in threaded comments.
+7. Internal discussion visible in threaded comments.
-8. In Under Review the toolbar displays the number of comments and nominations, and provides ability to archive item or Send to Draft.
+8. In Nominated the toolbar displays the number of comments and nominations, and provides ability to archive item or Send to Draft.
-9. Edit and format items in the regular WordPress Posts panel.
+9. Send items to introduce, format, and publish in the WordPress Posts panel.

 == Changelog ==